TalariaSoftware/talariasoftware.github.io/_posts/2021-01-21-robot_and_human_collaboration_with_julie_shah.md

 description: Julie Shah was our guest on Greater than Code
 published_at: 2021-01-21 07:00 -0800
 tags: greater_than_code
+greater_than_code_url: https://www.greaterthancode.com/robot-and-human-collaboration
 ---

-I was one of the hosts lucky enough to welcome the insightful Julie Shah to the Greater than Code podcast [episode 216](https://www.greaterthancode.com/robot-and-human-collaboration).
+I was one of the hosts lucky enough to welcome the insightful Julie Shah to the Greater than Code podcast episode 216.

 Prof. Shah directs the Interactive Robotics Group in the Schwarzman College of Computing at MIT and is an associate dean of social implications and